zoisite-rb/zoisite-rb/guides/source/command_line.md

 [the testing guide](testing.html) for an in-depth look at unit testing.

-Let's see the interface Rails created for us.
+Let's see the interface Zoisite created for us.

 ```bash
 $ bin/rails server